 10.3.2 Whenever contaminated laundry is wet and presents a reasonable likelihood of soak-through of or a leakage from the bag or container, the laundry shall be placed and transported in bags or containers that prevent soak-through and/or leakage of fluids to the exterior.

-10.3.3 The departments shall ensure that employees who have contact with contaminated laundry wear protective gloves and other appropriate personal protective equipment.
+10.3.3 The schools or departments shall ensure that employees who have contact with contaminated laundry wear protective gloves and other appropriate personal protective equipment.

 10.3.4 When a facility ships contaminated laundry off-site to a second facility which does not utilize universal precautions in the handling of all laundry, the facility generating the contaminated laundry must place such laundry in bags or containers that are labeled or color-coded in accordance with this procedure.